Little, Brown & Company | 2018

 That’s Harriet.
 This bitch has no chill.

 For me, there is never a moment in the book where she displays a genuine personality.
 She’s always at 75.
-Who she is as a person is clouded by anger and situations written purposefully to allow her to display that anger.
-I don’t do well with characters like that because it comes across as a put-on.
-Instead of a real, layered personality that has complicated reactions to things in order to weave an intense personal plot.
+Who she is as a person is clouded by anger and situations written to allow her to display that anger.
+I don’t do well with characters like that because it comes across as a put-on, instead of a real, layered personality that has complicated reactions to things in order to weave an intense personal plot.
 Harriet is emotionally shallow and seemingly written to be intentionally “edgy.”

 There is no subtlety to her character that would allow for a sincere personality.
 Instead, she is clearly manufactured because the writing is trying so so hard and it ends up being silly at times.

-In terms of the genre, I thought the storylines were interesting but lacked suspense overall, but it’s probably going to be read to Patterson fans like one of his better books.
+In terms of the genre, I thought the storylines were interesting but lacked suspense overall, but it’s probably going to read to Patterson fans like one of his better books.

-If I can get my “let it go” issue under control, this will probably be the end of my time with this Harriet Blue, but honestly, it’s probably more likely that I’m full of shit.
+If I can get my “let it go” issue under control, this will probably be the end of my time with Harriet Blue, but honestly, it’s probably more likely that I’m full of shit.